Broly1/tribeam/README.md

+# Welcome
+This script will create a hackintosh USB-installer with the latest github release of OpenCore bootloader,
+it uses the Basesystem.dmg of the macOS app which is a net-installer and download the
+necessary packages during installation there for you need internet connection to use it.
-# Getting Started
+## Getting Started
-You'll need Ubuntu, Arch, Fedora, LinuxMint, Debian, or Manjaro system anything else is not supported for now.
+You'll need Ubuntu, Arch, Fedora, LinuxMint, Debian, or Manjaro, any other distros aren't supported for now.

 ## Step 1
 Plug in your USB-drive 4GB or more.